Privacy Policy for hsalearning.ie

 While we take these steps to maintain the security of your data, you should be aware of the many data security risks that exist and take appropriate care to help safeguard your information.
 The nature of the internet is such that we cannot guarantee the security of the information you transmit to us electronically, and any transmission is at your own risk.
 We store information you provide to us on secure servers and deploy appropriate technical and organisational security measures in the storage and disclosure of your personal data to try to prevent unauthorised access or loss.

-Hsalearning.ie is hosted in a secure environment.
+hsalearning.ie is hosted in a secure environment.
 The Technical and Physical security measures used to ensure your privacy is maintained are:

 Technical security measures

-Access control and authentication
+Access control and authentication:

 • An access control system applicable to all users accessing the IT system is implemented.
 The system allows creating, approving, reviewing and deleting user accounts.

-• The use of common user accounts is avoided.
-In cases where this is necessary, it is ensured that all users of the common account have the same roles and responsibilities.
+• The use of common user accounts is In cases where this is necessary, it is ensured that all users of the common account have the same roles and responsibilities.

 • When granting access or assigning user roles, the “need-to-know principle” shall be observed in order to limit the number of users having access to personal data only to those who require it for achieving the Processor’s processing purposes.